gbaty/VirtualPlants-website/latest/dev/archi/extensions.rst

 VPLScene
 --------

+    - we don't have viewer which permit to quickly check what is the scene

     - VPLScene has dependency to QtCore and QtGui (not expected)
     - Qt is used only to send a "SceneChanged" signal (Qt dependency not justified for only on signal)
     - Due to Qt dependency, scene is currently embeded in MainWindow.